chorhatarahuduketuri/MachineLearningProjects/Kaggle/secondAttempt/titanic/README.md

 Oh OK having actually looked at my own results I now get it.
 The support is the number of times that class was predicted correctly.

 ##### Interpretation
+So, the accuracy for all 8 classifiers is ~0.6~0.7, with occasional variations outside of that, but not by much.\
+The f1-scores are ~0.5~0.8, which in itself is awfully low, and is also spread across a worryingly large range.\
+Clearly I need to do some improvement.

-* Is this result really bad?\
+* **Question**: Is this result really bad?\
-_Yes why isn't its f1-score 0.95+?_
+**Answer**: _Yes why isn't its f1-score 0.95+?_
-* Can I get data from the models on how they learned?\
+* **Question**: Can I get data from the models on how they learned?\
-_I don't know - I'll have to look into that._
+**Answer**: _I don't know - I'll have to look into that._
-* Can I make a graph of that data?\
+* **Question**: Can I make a graph of that data?\
-_I most certainly hope so!_
+**Answer**: _I most certainly hope so!_
-* What can I do to improve the models performance?\
+* **Question**: What can I do to improve the models performance?\
-_Well that depends on what's wrong with it.
+**Answer**: _Well that depends on what's wrong with it.
 Although I suspect that lots of extra neurons will be part of helping the ANNs._

+What to do, what to do.
+Well, I've already scaled and normalised my features.
+The class imbalance is not too great (only about 2:1, I would consider it imbalanced enough to require intervention at 10:1).
+All the scores are rubbish, so I can't just swap one for another (plus, the main objective is accuracy).
+I could use something like grid search to tune the hyperparameters of my models.
+That sounds like it could have some positive effect, plus 'hyperparameters' is a cool word.

+### Step Seven - hyperparameter tuning
+'7.
+Hyperparameter turning (improving model performance).'